Credit: Alarmy

 Already, computer scientists, legal scholars and policy makers have been invited to consider whether new digital ontologies—such as ‘neural data’ and ‘mental data’—should complement the familiar categories of data and metadata.
 Likewise, as brain-computer interfaces and other neurotecnologies increasingly blur the boundaries between human and machine, new ethical, legal and technological challenges have emerged regarding the protection and empowerment of bio-technologically augmented individuals.

-At the same time, the ubiquitous presence of AI and and its increasingly general capabilities—manifesting a wide array of human-level and human-like skills—reveal entirely uncharted territories.
+At the same time, the ubiquitous presence of AI and its increasingly general capabilities—manifesting a wide array of human-level and human-like skills—reveal entirely uncharted territories.
 One interesting possibility is the gradual integration of humans with AI through neurotechnologies and brain-computer interfaces.
 Another possibility is the development of AIs operating autonomously.
-In either scenario, unprecedented questions emerge, surrounding the moral status, legal personhood and citizenship of AI-powered minds.
+In either scenario, unprecedented questions emerge, surrounding the moral status, legal personhood, and citizenship of AI-powered minds.

-By bringing together diverse perspectives from fields such as (but not limited to) philosophy of mind, metaphysics, neuroscience, law, computer science, artificial intelligence and anthropology, we aim to collaboratively examine this emerging theme and explore pathways toward ethical and equitable solutions.
+By bringing together diverse perspectives from fields such as (but not limited to) philosophy of mind, metaphysics, neuroscience, law, computer science, artificial intelligence, and anthropology, we aim to collaboratively examine this emerging theme and explore pathways toward ethical and equitable solutions.

 Topics

-The conference aims to address a wide range of topics unified by their common focus on the ethical, legal, and political ramifications of emerging cognitive technologies such as brain-computer interfaces, neurotechnologies and Artificial Intelligence.
+The conference aims to address a wide range of topics unified by their common focus on the ethical, legal, and political ramifications of emerging cognitive technologies such as brain-computer interfaces, neurotechnologies, and Artificial Intelligence.

 The following is an indicative list of questions falling under this general theme.
 You are welcome to expand the list by suggesting your own questions in your submitted proposals.